 ii. “‘A steadfast spirit’ is needful in order to keep a cleansed heart clean; and, on the other hand, when, by cleanness of heart, a man is freed from the perturbations of rebellious desires and the weakening influences of sin, his spirit will be steadfast.”
 (Maclaren)

 c.
 Do not cast me away from Your presence, and do not take Your Holy Spirit from me: This was a further way David expressed his ongoing reliance upon God.
-For him, the whole point of cleansing and restoration was to renew relationship with God.
+For him, the whole point of cleansing and restoration was to renew his relationship with God.
 David didn’t want a God who cleansed him yet remained distant.

 i.
-Do not cast me away from Your presence: “Cain’s punishment, which possibly David might have here mind, as being guilty of murder.”
+Do not cast me away from Your presence: “Cain’s punishment, which possibly David might have here in mind, as being guilty of murder.”
 (Trapp)

 ii.
 Do not take Your Holy Spirit from me: “The likely background to this fear of being a castaway was the example of Saul, from whom the Spirit of the Lord had departed (1 Samuel 16:14).”
 (Kidner)

 iii.
 “The soul that is truly penitent, dreads nothing but the thought of being rejected from the ‘presence,’ and deserted by the ‘Spirit’ of God.
 This is the most deplorable and irremediable effect of sin; but it is one that in general, perhaps, is the least considered and regarded of all others.”
 (Horne)

 iv.
 It has been noted that several of these requests don’t fit for the believer under the New Covenant (Jeremiah 31:31-34, Ezekiel 36:25-27).
 In the New Covenant the believer already has a new heart and is promised the abiding presence of the Holy Spirit.
 This point is technically true, yet doesn’t take away from the deep sense of a need for restoration and return to the first things that may mark an erring child of God even under the New Covenant.